MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/populate-data.md

 collectionView.SetBinding(ItemsView.ItemsSourceProperty, "Monkeys");
 ```

-In this example, the [`ItemsSource`](xref:Xamarin.Forms.ItemsView.ItemsSource) property data binds to the `Monkeys` property of the connected view model.
+In this example, the [`ItemsSource`](xref:Xamarin.Forms.ItemsView.ItemsSource) property data binds to the `Monkeys` property of the connected viewmodel.

 > [!NOTE]
 > Compiled bindings can be enabled to improve data binding performance in Xamarin.Forms applications.
 For more information, see [Compiled Bindings](~/xamarin-forms/app-fundamentals/data-binding/compiled-bindings.md).